Glossary of Selected Financial Terms

 A two-stage evaluation of a member country central bank's control, accounting, reporting and auditing systems to ensure that resources, including those provided by the Fund, are adequately monitored and controlled.
 The first stage will determine whether there are clear vulnerabilities in these systems, based on information provided by central banks.
 If weaknesses in internal procedures are suspected, a second stage will comprise on-site evaluations and recommendations for improvements.
 Safeguards assessments for all new users of Fund resources will begin after mid-year 2000 and will run on an experimental basis no later than end-2001.

 Weighted average of interest rates on short-term financial instruments in the markets of the currencies included in the SDR valuation basket.
-Determined on a weekly basis.
+The SDR Interest Rate Calculation is determined on a weekly basis and is subject to a 0.050 percent floor.

 Under a self-sustained Poverty Reduction and Growth Facility, loans would not be financed by PRGF Trust borrowing (as under the current PRGF), but by IMF resources currently in the PRGF Trust Reserve Account, on a revolving basis.